 The bill amends the Natural Resources Code to enhance the authority of the Railroad Commission of Texas regarding the designation of operators for orphaned oil or gas wells.
-It introduces a new definition for "geothermal energy conservation well," clarifying that it refers to a well used for energy retention to support dispatchable electricity generation for the power grid, while explicitly stating that such a well is not considered a battery energy storage resource.
+It introduces the term "geothermal energy conservation well," which is defined as a well used for retaining energy for dispatchable electricity generation, explicitly stating that it is not a battery energy storage resource.
+This change reflects a broader recognition of geothermal energy within the regulatory framework.

 Statutes affected: